mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person**: You mean as a consequence of doing zazen ... ?

 **Katagiri**: Maybe so; maybe not.
 But in a sense you can get in too deeply.
-So it’s very difficult to live with people who are just [waiting] outside of the gate, you know?
+So it’s very difficult to live with people who are just right outside of the gate, you know?
 It’s very difficult.
 Or even the people taking one step inside of the gate: it’s still a little difficult, because you already get in very deep.
 So the next experience is, you don’t feel good.
-In the beginning, you feel good; on the other hand, you don’t.
+In the beginning, you feel good, but on the other hand, you don’t.
 So you have to go beyond this.

 ##### 1:18